-The back yard has been very busy that last few days!
+The back yard has been very busy the last few days!
 We generally get tons of hummers at this time of year, but I’m not used to still seeing so many orioles this far into September.
 I’m so glad they’re back!
 They disappeared for a while and I was sure the neighborhood cats had run them off.
 The hummers are eating the jelly, too!
 They are most welcome!

 It’s that time of the summer when all the hummers are bulking up for the trip south.
 There is a great deal of jostling around the feeders.
 This hummer has staked out a spot immediately to the right of the feeder where he launches at anyone who gets too close to the nectar.